gushogg-blake/svelte-view-engine/readme.md

 	name, // Component
 	path, // /src/path/to/Component.html
 	buildPath, // /build/path/to/Component.html.json
-	noCache, // Don't use cached bundles
-	options, // The options passed to svelteViewEngine
+	options, // The options passed to svelteViewEngine useCache, // Use cached bundles
 }
 ```